Gio Ponti: Creative advocacy and activity

 From the beginning of his career, Ponti promoted Italian creation in all its aspects.
 In a 1940 publication, he wrote that: "The Italians were born to build.
 Building is a characteristic of their race, it informs their mentality, commitment to their work and destiny, it is the expression of their existence, and the supreme and immortal mark of their history."

 From a simple participant, he became a member of the steering committee of the Monza Biennials in 1927, where he advocated for a closer bond between crafts and industry.
 Thanks to his involvement, the Biennale underwent tremendous development: renamed the Triennial of Art and Modern Architecture in 1930 and relocated to Milan in 1933, it became a privileged place to observe innovation at the international level.

 Within the new multidisciplinary review of art, architecture and interior design Domus, which he founded in 1928 with the publisher Gianni Mazzochi and which he directed almost all his life, Ponti had the opportunity to spread his ideas.
 The aim of this review was to document all forms of artistic expression in order to stimulate creation through an independent critical perspective.
 A mirror of the architectural and decorative arts trends, it introduced Italian readers to the modernist movement and creators such as Le Corbusier, Ludwig Mies van der Rohe, Jean-Michel Frank and Marcel Breuer.
 Ponti also presented the work of Charles Eames and of the decorator Piero Fornasetti.
 Over the years, the magazine became more international and played an important role in the evolution of Italian and international design and architecture.
 Still published today, Domus is a reference in the fields of architecture and design.

 In 1941 Ponti resigned as editor of Domus and set up Stile magazine—an architecture and design magazine sympathetic to the fascist regime—which he edited until 1947.
 In the magazine, which expressed clear support for fascist Italy and Nazi Germany, in reference to the regime, Ponti wrote: "our great allies give us an example of tenacious, very serious, organized and orderly application "(Stile, August 1941).
-Stile only lasted a few years and shut-down after the Aglo-American liberation of Italy and the defeat of The Rome-Berlin Axis.
+Stile only lasted a few years and shut-down after the Anglo-American liberation of Italy and the defeat of The Rome-Berlin Axis.